 Probate assets are those that require some legal mechanism to pass to a living beneficiary after death, and joint accounts with rights of survivorship do not.
 Taxable assets include basically anything the decedent had an ownership interest in at the time of their death.

 You'll want to consult with the executor of the estate if the decedent left a probate estate.
-But as a practical matter, only very large estates are subject to estate taxes at the federal level—those worth $11.58 million or more as of 2020, and only the value over this amount is subject to the tax.
+But as a practical matter, only very large estates are subject to estate taxes at the federal level—those worth $11.7 million or more in 2021—and only the value over that amount is subject to the tax.
 It's unlikely that you would have to worry about who pays estate tax associated with an inherited joint account.

 Several states, as well as the District of Columbia, have their own estate taxes as of 2021, separate from the federal tax.
 Their value thresholds can vary considerably from the federal level.
 Check with a local attorney to find out if your state is one of them and if you have anything to worry about tax-wise at the state level.

 Inheritance Tax Consequences

 An estate tax is based on a percentage of the value of the decedent's overall estate, and it's normally payable by the estate.
 An inheritance tax is levied only against a specific gift or bequest, and it's payable by the person who receives the asset, not the estate.
-Some decedents leave instructions that their estates should pay any inheritance taxes due, however, to take the burden off the beneficiary.
+Some decedents leave instructions that their estates should pay any inheritance taxes due, in order to take the burden off the beneficiary.

 The good news is that there's no inheritance tax at the federal level, and only some states impose one.
-The laws of the state where the account owner lived at the time of their death would dictate whether you would be required to pay an inheritance tax on the account.
+The laws of the state where the account owner lived at the time of their death would dictate whether their heir(s) would be required to pay inheritance tax on the account.